How to Improve Google Page Speed Insights

 Why does page speed matter?

-Ideally, you want your web pages to load as fast as possible.
-More than 50% of all visitors bounce when a mobile web page takes more than three seconds to load.
+Ideally, you want your web page performance to load as fast as possible.
+More than 50% of all visitors bounce when a mobile web page’s takes more than three seconds to load.
 The result can be catastrophic for businesses.
-Visitors who experience slow web pages are unlikely to return, destroying what could have been a sale.
+Visitors who experience slow web page’s are unlikely to return, destroying what could have been a sale.

-Since page speed is now an official ranking factor for all Google searches, it matters for every website.
-However, you can only optimize your web pages to be so fast.
+Since pages speed is now an official ranking’s factor for all Google searches, it matters for every website.
+However, you can only optimize your web page’s to be so fast.
 There are limitations, and you don’t want to spend all of your time obsessing over a millisecond.
-Once you optimize your page speed to a certain level, you’re just splitting hairs.
+Once you optimize your page’s speed to a certain level, you’re just splitting hairs.

 Google said not to worry about page speed – is that advice still applicable?

-In 2016, Gary Illyes from Google Tweeted that webmasters don’t need to worry too much about page speed, even though it’s a ranking factor.
-However, that was two years before page speed became an official ranking factor for Google’s mobile-first index, which is now the main search index.
+In 2016, Gary Illyes from Google Tweeted that webmasters don’t need to worry too much about page speeds, even though it’s a rank factor.
+However, that was two years before pages speed became an official ranking factor for Google’s mobile-first index, which is now the main search index.

-Today, we know that page speed matters, and is even more important in light of Google’s mobile-first index.
+Today, we know that pages speed matters, and is even more important in light of Google’s mobile-first index.
 According to Google’s industry benchmarks, speed equals revenue.

 Increasing page speed can directly influence conversions